OperationSpark/summerware-pre-release/README.md

 ## Running the server

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.
+1) Open `app.js` and start the app by clicking on the "Run" button in the top menu.

 2) Alternatively you can launch the app from the Terminal:

-    $ node server.js
+    $ node app.js

 3) Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-We recommend popping this tab out into a separate Chrome browser.
+We recommend popping this tab out from Cloud9 into a separate Chrome browser.

 ## Endpoints